 NaNoWriMo.
 Sounds great for some.
 But the courtship is over.
 The thrill—disgusting word—is gone.
 No write-in, no word-sprint can revive the magic.
 The patient is bleeding out and pulling the plug is the only mercy.
 The daily pain is too fresh, too real, too stark a reminder of all that we writer’s did…and failed to… Continue reading The patient’s flat-lining.
 Conflict—STAT!

 Check out Ashley Storm’s Lessons from Chickens, a savvy southern take on the writerly life and how wisdom can be drawn from one’s backyard.
-Write on!